Migration Guide

 ng update apollo-angular

 Important!
-Migration doesn't cover all use-cases and NgModules like ApolloModule
+Migration doesn't cover all use-cases and NgModules like ApolloModule or

-have to be deleted manually.
+HttpLinkModule have to be deleted manually.
 To improve the migration script, please open issues

 and PRs!